oz/miniporte/README.md

 # Miniporte

-This is a small IRC bot we use at [af83](http://af83.com) to log links to a Delicious account (before processing them).
-It does not do anything appart from that.
+This is a small IRC bot to save links shared on IRC channels onto various online services.

 Every link is logged using the provided tags.
-When no tag is provided, or if the *#private* tag is used, the link is saved privately.
+When no tag is provided, or if the *#private* tag is used, the link is saved privately (for services that support it).

+Additionally, the IRC channel, and user's nick are used as tags too.

 # Installation